What is metabolic syndrome?

 - high blood pressure

-- type 2 diabetes or insulin resistance (increased blood sugar after fasting).
+- type 2 diabetes or insulin resistance (increased blood sugar after fasting)

-- exercising for 30 to 60 minutes on most days — this will help reduce weight, improve cholesterol and blood glucose and lower blood pressure (anyone new to exercise should check with their doctor before starting)
+- exercising for 30 to 60 minutes on most days — this will help reduce weight, improve cholesterol and blood glucose levels and help lower blood pressure (anyone new to exercise should check with their doctor before starting)